-We are looking for our next County Youth Commissioner so we asked our current Youth Commissioner some questions about the role and her time as the CYC!
+We are passionate about youth involvement and whilst looking for our current County Youth Commissioner we asked the outgoing commissioner, Jodie, some questions about the role and her time as the CYC!

-If you're interested in becoming our next CYC then email
+If you're interested in youth involvement becoming our next CYC or DYC then email

 Or check out our recruit section!